keras-team/keras-io/guides/md/preprocessing_layers.md

 layers.
 It can also be a good option if you're training on CPU and you use image preprocessing layers.

+**When running on TPU, you should always place preprocessing layers in the `tf.data` pipeline** (with the exception of `Normalization` and `Rescaling`, which run fine on TPU and are commonly used as the first layer is an image model).

 ---
 ## Benefits of doing preprocessing inside the model at inference time